zackharley/elec-278-exam-tutorial/Basics/pointers.md

 int anotherNumCopy = num;
 ```

-## NULL pointers, and Uninitialized pointers
+## NULL Pointers, and Uninitialized Pointers

 A NULL pointer is a pointer that does not hold a valid memory address due to the fact that it was initialized pointing to memory address `0` or `NULL`.
 ```c